mkeeter/fidget/README.md

 - `demo` does bitmap rendering and unscientific benchmarking from the command line
-- `gui` is a minimal GUI for interactive exploration
+- `viewer` is a minimal GUI for interactive exploration

 These are deliberately not published to [https://crates.io](crates.io), because they're demo applications and not complete end-user tools.